sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 This document is intended to provide a high-level design for a Storage monitoring daemon.

-Solid-State Drives (SSDs) are storage devices that use NAND-flash technology to store data.
-They offer the end user significant benefits compared to HDDs, some of which include reliability, reduced size, increased energy efficiency and improved IO speeds which translates to faster boot times, quicker computational capabilities and an improved system responsiveness overall.
-Like all devices, however, they experience performance degradation over time on account of a variety of factors such as overall disk writes, bad-blocks management, lack of free space, sub-optimal operational temperature and good-old wear-and-tear which speaks to the overall health of the SSD.
+Solid-State storage devices that use NAND-flash technology to store data offer the end user significant benefits compared to HDDs.
+Some advantages are reliability, reduced size, increased energy efficiency and improved IO speeds which translates to faster boot times, quicker computational capabilities and an improved system responsiveness overall.
+Like all devices, however, they experience performance degradation over time on account of a variety of factors such as overall disk writes, bad-blocks management, lack of free space, sub-optimal operational temperature and good-old wear-and-tear which speaks to the overall health of the disk.

-The goal of the Storage Monitoring Daemon (storagemond) is to provide meaningful metrics for the aforementioned issues and enable streaming telemetry for these attributes so that the required preventative measures are triggered in the eventuality of performance degradation.
+The goal of the Storage Monitoring Daemon (storagemond) is to provide meaningful metrics for the aforementioned issues and enable streaming telemetry for these attributes so that preventative measures may be triggered in the eventuality of performance degradation.

 ## 2. Data Collection

-We are intrested in the following characteristics that describe various aspects of the SSD:
+We are intrested in the following characteristics that describe various aspects of the disk:

 ### **2.1 Dynamic Attributes**

-**The following attributes are pdated frequently and describe the current state of the SSD**
+**The following attributes are updated frequently and describe the current state of the disk**

 - File System IO Reads
 - File System IO Writes